khatoni/Modern-Java-Technologies-2023-2024/README.md

 # Modern-Java-Technologies-2023-2024
-Repository with examples for the "Modern Java Technologies" course at Faculty of Mathematics and Informatics, Sofia University.
+Repository with examples and solutions for the elective course "Modern Java Technologies (JAVA 21)" at the Faculty of Mathematics and Informatics, Sofia University.